ooddle

 How You Know It Is Working

 Within 30 to 90 seconds of a strong technique, you should notice slower breath, a softer jaw, less mental noise, and sometimes a small sigh or yawn.
 Those are signs the parasympathetic system has taken the wheel.
+If nothing shifts after a minute, try a different technique or stack two together.

 Six Techniques That Activate It Fast